/r/specialed

 Photograph via snooOG

-This is a professional subreddit for people interested in special education, particularly: special education teachers, general education teachers, therapists, advocates and parents.
+This is a professional subreddit for people interested in special education, particularly: special education teachers, general education teachers, therapists, advocates, parents, and students.

 We are here to share professional advice, bounce ideas off each other, share concerns, and advocate for our students.